ENCP/CNNdroid/README.md

 * Up to 60X speedup and up to 130X energy saving on current mobile devices

 For more information about the library and installation guide, please refer to the [user guide](CNNdroid Complete Developers Guide and Installation Instruction.pdf).

+Please cite CNNdroid in your publications if it helps your research:
+@article{cnndroid2016,
+  Author = {Seyyed Salar Latifi Oskouei and Hossein Golestani and Matin Hashemi and Soheil Ghiasi}, Journal = {ACM Multimedia},
+  Title = {CNNdroid: GPU-Accelerated Execution of Trained Deep Convolutional Neural Networks on Android}, Year = {2016}
+}